osoriojuan/stock-market-api-service/README.md

 * You must have JDK 17 installed and configured.
 * You must have docker installed.

-# How to deploy
+# How to deploy locally
-* Run the command $ `.\gradlew build` to build the app with the gradle wrapper
+* Run the command $`.\gradlew build` to build the app with the gradle wrapper
-* Run the command `docker build --tag=stock-market-api-service:latest .` to build the image
+* Run the command $`docker build --tag=stock-market-api-service:latest .` to build the image
-* Run the command `docker run stock-market-api-service` to run the docker container.
+* Run the command $`docker run stock-market-api-service` to run the docker container.
 This is configured to receive requests through port 8080.

 # Final considerations
 * The application does not have unit tests, I have concentrated on the most important points according to the specification of the challenge